RETIREMENT LIVING IN WEST SUSSEX

 Looking for retirement apartments, cottages or bungalows in West Sussex?
 We only choose locations that offer easy access to amenities like shops, pubs, restaurants, sports centres and attractions.

 From vintage rail trips – try the Bluebell Railway Lewes to East Grinstead or the Spa Valley Railway in Royal Tunbridge Wells, to boat trips that offer a new perspective on the famous Seven Sisters and Beachy Head cliffs, there are plenty of interesting ways to explore Sussex and beyond.
 A short trip into East Sussex and you’ll find the boho delights of Brighton or elegant Eastbourne.
 While the 1066 battle of Hastings is remembered in the town of Battle.
 The Surrey Hills Area of Outstanding Natural Beauty offers endless exploration opportunities for walkers.
 Enjoy the artworks at this Inspiring Views trail.
 Ramblers will love the spectacular coastal scenery of the South Downs Way or the beautiful Brighton & Lewes Downs UNESCO Biosphere.
 All of this and the world class culture and attractions of London are within easy reach too.

-Developments in West Sussex
+Retirement homes in West Sussex

-Explore our Developments by Location
+Explore our developments by location

 Retirement living in West Sussex.
 Frequently asked questions

 There are lots of variables that make this a difficult question to answer, but one simple tip is to multiply the amount you’d like to live on every year (say £24,000) by 25 (in this case the answer is £600,000).
 That is the amount you’d need to save.
 However this figure doesn’t consider things like your annual state pension, benefits, tax, or the equity you might hold in your home.